Education and Training

 The AQLRC hosts annual conferences at Temple University covering topics related to arts and quality of life.

-- 2015 Conference: Envisioning the Future of Music Therapy: An International Symposium (view flyer) (view program) Register for the conference (here)
+- 2015 Conference: Envisioning the Future of Music Therapy: An International Symposium (view flyer) (view program) (view general information) Register for the conference (here)

 - 2013 Conference: Music Therapy at the End of Life (view program)